ADBeta/splasher/README.md

-splasher, Software Pi Flasher, is a Raspberry Pi program with the ability to flash, dump, clone and erase SPI/I2C/DSPI/QSPI flash chips, including the 24 and 25 series NAND and NOR ROMs.
+splasher, Software Pi Flasher, is a Raspberry Pi program with the ability to flash, dump, clone and erase SPI/I2C/DSPI/QSPI flash chips, including the 24 and 25 series NAND and NOR Flash Chips.

 WORK IN PROGRESS